ess-dmsc-dram/data-reduction-hardware-requirements/benchmarks/SNSPowderReduction_bench.md

 **Figure 2:** The left panel shows a linear percentage scale, while it is logarithmic in the right panel.
 You can also download a [pdf](https://raw.githubusercontent.com/nvaytet/data-reduction-hardware-requirements/master/benchmarks/timings.pdf) version of the figure.

+This was done for the largest file, with a `grow` factor of 20.

 **TODO:** ~~change the number of bins~~, get the workflow to use `FilterEvents`.